jbatson5/SCALE-test/docs/MAVRIC.rst

   \overline{w}\left( \overrightarrow{r},E \right) = \frac{R}{\phi^{+}\left( \overrightarrow{r},E \right)}

-could be constructed, which minimize the variance in the forward Monte Carlo calculation of *R*.
+can be constructed, which minimizes the variance in the forward Monte Carlo calculation of *R*.

 When a particle is sampled from the biased source distribution